-Most of commercial D-glucosamine is available in salt form and D-glucosamine hydrogen chloride was usually used for self-condensation in the presence of NaOH in water; and it means 1 equivalent NaCl would be in-situ generated in aqueous solution.
-Our recent study on 1H NMR elucidation of sugar-NaCl-water complexes34 indicated both sodium cation and chloride anion played important role in perturbing hydrogen bonding network of monosaccharides and bulk water.
-In this study we also observed clear shifts on crude 1H NMR spectra (page 14, supporting information) from control reaction with only D-glucosamine hydrogen chloride (page 6, supporting information) in NaOH solution (Entry 1, Table 2).
-Meanwhile a much bigger peak at δ 4.96 (proton of anomer position for beta-form) was observed proved that both NaCl and NaOH promoted anomerization of alpha-form to beta-form.
+Most of commercial D-glucosamine is available in salt form and D-glucosamine hydrogen chloride was usually used for self-condensation in the presence of NaOH in water; and it means one equivalent NaCl would be in-situ generated in aqueous solution.
+Our recent study on 1H NMR elucidation of sugar-NaCl-water complexes34 indicated both sodium cation and chloride anion played an important role in perturbing the hydrogen bonding network of monosaccharides and bulk water.
+In this study we also observed obvious shifts on crude 1H NMR spectra from control reaction with only D-glucosamine hydrogen chloride in NaOH solution (Entry 1, Table 2).
+Meanwhile, a much bigger peak at δ 4.96 (proton of anomer position for beta-form) in the absence of arylboronic acid was observed proved that both NaCl and NaOH promoted anomerization of alpha-form to beta-form.